jorgoncalves/ISEP.ODSOFT.202122/odsoft/class_assignment_final/README.md

 ### Spotbugs

-Since the second sugested tool for doing a "check" on the code quality of the project, Findbugs, is not available on the used Gradle version, we opted for Spotbugs, which is a fork from the first.
+Since the second suggested tool for doing a "check" on the code quality of the project, Findbugs, is not available on the used Gradle version, we opted for Spotbugs, which is a fork from the first.

 This tool also requires to create a new task on _build.gradle_.
 Firstly we import the plugin, in order for the file to recognize the tasks that are going to be created.